camillefagbedji69-cpu/pendjari_model/README.md

 - Optimal fire rotation schedules
 - Climate change scenarios (reduced precipitation)

-## 📧 Contact

-Boris Camille FAGBEDJI
-Email: camillefagbedji69@gmail.com

----

 ## 🤝 Acknowledgments

-This project was completed as part of a group assignment for the Systemic Modeling course.
+This project was completed as part of a group assignment for my Systemic Modeling course.
 I specifically contributed the sensitivity analysis framework and statistical evaluation of scenario outcomes.

----

-## 📝 Note on Collaboration

-This work represents a **collective effort** by our class team.
-The NetLogo model structure was designed collaboratively, while I took ownership of the post-simulation analysis using Random Forest meta modeling to quantify parameter sensitivities.
-This README focuses on the analytical components I developed independently.